gruns/blagoblag/content/drafts/tips-for-scaling-web-apps.rst

 It should be easy for you to set up additional read replicas as needed, and to get application servers performing queries against them.
-Monitor the replicaion lag from the primary to the replicas.
+Monitor the replication lag from the primary to the replicas.

 Develop automation for failing over your primary to a secondary.